Arthritis In Dogs and Cats

 What causes arthritis?

 Arthritis is caused by wear and tear on the joints in an animal's body.
-One in five dogs is affected by arthritis.
-In dogs more than six years of age, 65% have arthritis.
+1 in 5 dogs is affected by arthritis.
+In dogs over 6 years of age, 65% have arthritis.
 Sometimes the cause is some form of trauma to the joints such as that which occurs with sprains and fractures.
 For instance, when a dog suffers from a ruptured cruciate ligament in its knee joint, arthritis in the damaged joint is quite common.

 In other cases, the joints develop in an abnormal way and arthritis results.
 Hip dysplasia is a common developmental abnormality where arthritis often results.
 Normally a dog's hip joint is a smooth 'ball and socket' joint but in hip dysplasia, the ball and socket more closely resemble a square peg in a round hole.
 As the dog walks, the 'square peg' grinds away mercilessly at the joint and arthritis develops.